iiasa/felix_docs/0_introduction.md

 This is the full-version documentation of FeliX 2.0.
 This documentation stands alone as a technical documentation of FeliX, and also supports the scientific publication of FeliX.

 ## Basic information about System Dynamics (SD)
-System dynamics (SD) is an interdisciplinary approach to understanding the dynamic behavior of complex systems over time.
-It considers the interactions and feedback loops among various components to model and simulate the system's behavior (Figure 1).
+System dynamics (SD) is an interdisciplinary approach to understanding the dynamic behavior of complex systems over time (Meadows and Wright, 2008; Sterman, 2000).
+Models such as the World3 model (Meadows et al., 1972), the Integrated Sustainable Development Goals model (Millennium Institute, 2021), and the Earth4All model (Dixson-Declève et al., 2022) are all based on SD to simulate how different policies to affect human wellbeing, societies and ecosystems in the short and long-term.
+SD considers the interactions and feedback loops among various components to model and simulate the system's behavior (Figure 1).
 Feedback loops are a fundamental concept in system dynamics, representing the cause-and-effect relationships within a system.
 There are two types of feedback loops: reinforcing loops (marked as "+"), which amplify changes and lead to exponential growth or decline, and balancing loops (marked as "-"), which counteract changes and maintain equilibrium.

 |[![](images/0_sd_info.png)](images/0_sd_info.png)
 |:--|
 |Figure 1.
 Interactions and feedback loops in a simple population system.|